ailinkhoo/CloudDevOps/notes/2_python.md

 ### Parsing Command Line Parameters

 The `sys` module provides valuable information about the Python interpreter.
-You can also use it to obtain details about the constants, functions and methods of the Python interpreter.
+You can use it to obtain details about the constants, functions and methods of the Python interpreter.

 `argv` function is used to display the arguments used while executing the script or to store for other purposes.